-According to OSHA's Bloodborne Pathogens Standard, medical records are maintained by TAMIU Student Health Department for a minimum of 30 years after employment.
+According to OSHA's Bloodborne Pathogens Standard, medical records should be maintained by Texas A&M International University for a minimum of 30 years after employment.

-According to OSHA's Bloodborne Pathogens Standard, training records are maintained by TAMIU Safety Coordinator for a minimum of 3 years.
+According to OSHA's Bloodborne Pathogens Standard, training records should be maintained by Texas A&M International University for a minimum of 3 years from the date on which the training occurred.
 These training records include:

-- The dates of the training sessions - The contents or a summary of the sessions - Name and qualifications of the person conducting the training - Names and job titles of those in attendance.
+- The dates of the training sessions - The contents or a summary of the sessions - Name and qualifications of the person conducting the training (if offered face-to-face) - Names and job titles of those in attendance

-CONTAMINATED SHARPS INJURY LOG
+XI.
+CONTAMINATED SHARPS INJURY REPORTING FORM AND SHARPS INJURY LOG

-In accordance with the requirements of the Texas Bloodborne Pathogens Rule, TAMIU maintains a log and reports injuries from contaminated sharps to the Texas Department of Health (TDH).
+In accordance with the requirements of the Texas Bloodborne Pathogens Rule, TAMIU maintains a log and reports injuries from contaminated sharps to the Texas Department of State Health Services.
 A contaminated sharp includes, but is not limited to, a needle, scalpel, lancet, broken glass, broken capillary tube used or encountered in a healthcare setting that is contaminated with human blood or body fluids.

-The sharps Injury Log includes the following information:
+The Contaminated Sharps Injury Reporting Form and Sharps Injury Logs includes the following information:

-- Name and address of the facility where the injury occurred - Name and address of the reporting official - Date and time of the injury - Age and sex of the injured employee - Type and brand of sharp involved - Original intended use of the sharp - Whether the injury occurred before, during or after the sharp was used for its original intended purpose - Whether the device had engineered sharps injury protection, and if yes, was the protective mechanisms activated and did the exposure incident occur before, during, or after activation of the protective mechanism. - Whether the injured person was wearing gloves at the time of injury. - Whether the injured person had completed a hepatitis B vaccination series - Whether a sharps container was readily available for disposal of the sharp - Whether the injured person received training on the exposure control plan during the 12 months prior to the incident - The involved body part - The job classification of the injured person - The employment status of the injured person - The location and the work area where the sharps injury occurred - A listing of the implemented needleless systems and sharps with engineered sharps injury protection for employees provided by the employer.
+- Name and address of the facility where the injury occurred; - Name and address of the reporting official; - Date and time of the injury; - Age and sex of the injured employee; - Type and brand of sharp involved; - Original intended use of the sharp; - Whether the injury occurred before, during or after the sharp was used for its original intended purpose; - Whether the device had engineered sharps injury protection, and if yes, was the protective mechanisms activated and did the exposure incident occur before, during, or after activation of the protective mechanism; - Whether the injured person was wearing gloves at the time of injury; - Whether the injured person had completed a hepatitis B vaccination series; - Whether a sharps container was readily available for disposal of the sharp;

+- Whether the injured person received training on the exposure control plan during the 12 months prior to the incident; - The involved body part; - The job classification of the injured person; - The employment status of the injured person; - The location and the work area where the sharps injury occurred; and - A listing of the implemented needleless systems and sharps with engineered sharps injury protection for employees provided by the employer.

-Most of the information listed above will be included on the TWCC-1 First Report of Injury or Illness form that is filed by the employer of the injured employee.
-The employer must attach an addendum to the TWCC-1 form with the remainder of the required data.
-The employer must provide all required information to TAMIU Human Resource Department, who will then forward on to the WCI division of the TAMUS Office of Risk Management and Safety.
+Most of the information listed above will be included on the First Report of Injury or Illness form that is filed by the supervisor of the injured employee through Origami.
+The supervisor must upload the completed Contaminated Sharps Injury Reporting Form to the First Report of Injury.
+The employer must contact EHS and TAMIU Human Resources Department for guidance.

-ORMS reports to TDH an incident in which a TAMIU employee sustains a contaminated sharps injury.
+TAMIU Office of Environmental Health and Safety reports to local health authority or Texas Department of State Health Services an incident in which a TAMIU employee sustains a contaminated sharps injury.

-The required information is reported to TDH not later than ten working days after the end of the calendar month in which the contaminated sharps injury occurred.
+The required information is reported to local health authority or Texas Department of State Health Services not later than ten working days after the end of the calendar month in which the contaminated sharps injury occurred.